 Pick up the phone!

 This one may seem obvious, but it is often the most missed.
 I have competed for jobs against 12 other candidates eligible for phone interviews.
-I have been told I was offered a job solely because I was the first one to pick up the phone and not let it go to voicemail.
+Upon completion of the interview, I was offered a job solely because I was the first one to pick up the phone and not let it go to voicemail.

 If you schedule a time for a phone interview, make sure that you are ready and available to pick up the phone.
 Try to be in a distraction-free place.
 If the phone interview comes as a surprise, try to pick it up.
-I have had phone interviews in closets, stairwells, etc. I have made it work and have gotten the job.
+I have had phone interviews in closets, stairwells, etc. Make it work to get the job!

 Sound Confident But Not Arrogant